stockphrase/no-silo/content/resources/FAQs/index.md

 > ### Grumble, grumble...ok.

-I have softened on this a bit over the years, mostly because students always ignore my request that they bring a hard copy to my office.
-Also there is the crushing guilt I feel every time I walk by a tree and think of the toll this policy has had on the natural world.

 In the past I've said no to this question because I found that students who bring laptops to my office often type the words that I say directly into their laptops.
 This potentially blurs the line between critique and authorship.
 Since it is important that you do your own work, it is best to avoid this problem/temptation by using a hard copy.
 But if you can avoid this temptation, I'm ok with your fancy technology.

 {{< /details >}}